 First, you’ll need a way to record your material.
 A simple microphone headset, the type many people already have, should be fine if there will only be one person speaking.
 You can find USB microphone headsets in most stores for $20 to $50.
 Of course, you can spend far more money on headphones, microphones, and mixers, but you don’t need to do so.

 If you don’t want to podcast from your computer, you can use any voice recorder to do the recordings, as long as you have a way to upload the recording to the Internet and transfer it to an MP3 file.

-Because most people do use computers to create podcasts, you’ll want recording software.
-Audacity is an open-source, cross-platform program with near-professional capabilities that meets the needs of most podcasters.
+You’ll need software to create and edit the recordings.
+If you use a computer, Audacity is an open-source, cross-platform program with near-professional capabilities that meets the needs of most podcasters.
 Again, you can spend a lot of money on audio software, and there are products designed solely for podcasting, but Audacity will work nicely.
 If you’re a Mac user, Garageband is free and works very well for producing podcasts.
 I haven’t tried to produce a podcast on a mobile device, but it’s certainly possible.
 Here’s an article for iOS users and another for Android users.

 Now you need a place to put your audio files, so your audience can download them.
 If you already have access to a web server that includes RSS-enabled blogging software such as WordPress, that will work nicely.
 If you don’t, or if you are concerned about exceeding the bandwidth restrictions on your current server, consider opening an account with Libsyn.
 Their accounts cost as little as $5 a month for unlimited bandwidth, and they provide excellent support.
 Podbean is another option.